wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Most events are appended to the MSHR, but high priority events, such as external invalidations (from the lower level) will override all existing event objects, and be inserted at the very beginning of the list.
 Argument `fwdRequest` indicates whether the event is an explicit invalidation from the lower level.
-If this flag is set, then two slots, instead of one, will be reserved, since the invalidation also needs to be forwarded to the upper level.
-Argument `stallEvict` is just forwarded to the MSHR entry object, and is not used by the method.
+If this flag is set, then two slots, instead of one, will be reserved, since the invalidation in this case will be waiting for another request that can unblock the invalidation, which may further allocate an MSHR entry.
+If no extra slot is reserved, the invalidation and the second request will deadlock.
+Argument `stallEvict` is just forwarded to the MSHR entry object constructor, and is not used by the method.

 The method first checks whether the MSHR is full or not (recall that if `fwdRequest` is set, two slots are needed).
 If full, no allocation will happen, and the function returns `-1`.
 Otherwise, `size_` is incremented by one.